merces/bashacks/README.md

 ## What?

-bashacks started as a collection of bash functions most likely useful for programmers, security analysts, and general users that need some low level type of operations.
+bashacks is as a collection of bash functions most likely useful for programmers, security analysts, and general users that need some low level type of operations.

-In fact, there is nothing really new in bashacks as all functions are written using exiting software in UNIX-like systems.
-However, it allows you to use shorter commands to run tasks that commonly would require many a few more lines of code.
+In fact, there is nothing really new in bashacks as all functions are written using existing software in UNIX-like systems.
+However, it allows you to use shorter commands to achieve tasks that'd commonly require multiple commands.

 ## Requirements